sikancil/jimi/README.md

 About
 -----

-*Apps* contain a set of (regex) *URL mappings* that map HTTP requests to handler methods, called *agents*.
-URL mappings and agents can be stored in separate files, which are imported when the app is executed.
-Apps can be organised into a set of modules, each with their own URL and agent definitions.
+*Apps* contain a set of (regex) *URL mappings* that map HTTP requests to functions called *handlers*.
+URL mappings and handlers can be stored in separate files, which are imported when the app is executed.
+Apps can be organised into a set of modules, each with their own URL and handler definitions.
 You can build quite complex apps by hooking a module's URL mappings into one of another module's URL mappings.

 jimi currently uses a javascript conversion of the django template system (written by Simon Willison), which has been modified slightly to work with more recent versions of node.js.
-The template system can be hooked into your agents to provide a simpler way to render your content.
+The template system can be hooked into your handlers to provide a simpler way to render your content.

 To use jimi & run the example apps you must have [node.js](http://github.com/ry/node), [npm](http://github.com/isaacs/npm) and [Connect](http://github.com/extjs/Connect) installed.